Monsters-RPG-game/Monsters-gateway/README.md

 ### 4.6 Sigterm, Sigint

 This application uses handlers for sigint and sigterm.
 What are those ?
 Application is listening for "kill process" system received by operating system or user.
 In short term, its listning for `ctr + c` and makes sure to close all connections after it dies.
-Why did I implement it ?
-If this won't be implemented, socket.io clients will spam `reconnect`.
-This way, clients will receive `disconnect` request and not spam server.
-Why ?
-If backend crashes and restarts, front in current state does not recreates uneeq session.
-This will make force frontend clients to regenerate uneeq session.

 ### 4.7 Tests